-^[1]In all cases, the software license purchased by Richmond from a third-party vendor was not included in the refund because it was purchased from a third-party vendor.
-Richmindale College is not responsible for third-party purchases.
+^[1]In all cases, the software license purchased by Richmond from a third-party vendor was not included in the refund calculations because it was purchased from a third-party vendor.
+Richmindale College does not purchase items on behalf of students and is not responsible for third-party purchases.